Daffy Duck's Quackbusters: Plot

-Meanwhile, Daffy exorcises three ghosts possessing Melissa Duck.
+He soon finds out that she is possessed, so he gets a book and starts reading corny ghost jokes.
+The three ghosts that possessed the lady duck jump out and the cartoon ends with the ghosts chasing Daffy down the street with the Thelma calling out (now in a southern accent after being cured) "Y'all come back now ya hear!".
 After being chased back to his office by them, Daffy discovers that Cubish has stripped his money down to his last million.
 Daffy reassigns Porky to the Superstition Mountains, much to Sylvester's chagrin.
 After receiving a call from Transylvania, Daffy assigns Bugs to investigate.
 Bugs encounters Count Blood Count and defeats him in a duel of magic words, but Daffy is displeased to hear from him about "getting two couples together".
 After receiving a call from the Himalayas, Daffy phones up Bugs again, and together they go up against Hugo the Abominable Snowman.

 When the city is swept with reports of a tiny elephant, Daffy, presuming this to be mere hysteria, hopes to profit by soothing the public with his "expert" testimony.
 However, no sooner does he announce to the audience that there is no such thing as a tiny elephant when it turns up on Daffy's television interview, rendering him a public laughing stock.
 Daffy decides to blame someone else for the debacle and absent-mindedly remarks that there was "nothing wrong with a little dishonesty in business affairs."
 This proves to be Daffy's undoing however, as upon realizing of what he said, Daffy discovers that the safe is now completely empty except for a few cobwebs and a sign reminding Daffy "you lose, duck!".
 Then Egghead appears with a singing telegram, announcing to Daffy that due to unpaid rent, he is being dispossessed.
 After the repo crew takes away his desks, the building is condemned and destroyed, with Daffy still inside.

-In the epilogue, Bugs enjoys his vacation in Palm Springs and reads about Daffy's downfall, while Porky and Sylvester are stranded in the Superstition Mountains and Cubish is still dead with his gravestone shown.
+In the epilogue, Bugs enjoys his vacation in Palm Springs and reads about Daffy's downfall ("Too bad, too bad.
+So much trouble in the world today."), while Porky and Sylvester are stranded in the Superstition Mountains and Cubish is still dead with his gravestone shown.
 Meanwhile, Daffy becomes a salesman again, this time selling paranormal-themed trinkets.
 However, when he earns a dollar bill, it instantly vanishes.
 Daffy angrily shakes his fist at the sky and screams "Cubish!".